RandyGaul/cute_headers/README.md

 Unfortunately writing a good header library is pretty hard, so just any random header lib out there in the wild is probably not a good one.
 The [STB](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwihsabx0qHSAhVX0WMKHVnyAZ0QFggaMAA&url=https%3A%2F%2Fgithub.com%2Fnothings%2Fstb&usg=AFQjCNHkcM-rQ-cn3VbNhQZ3lnwpnSrCWQ&sig2=bg0yIt7IhNkQy6_nMcuYZw&bvm=bv.147448319,d.cGc) and [RJM](https://github.com/rmitton/rjm) are my favorite header libs, and are a good reference to get an idea at what a good header lib looks like.

-> - *Why do many libraries use zlib license, instead of public domain?*
+> - *Why do many of these libraries use zlib license, instead of public domain?*

 I am a younger engineer early in my career.
 The zlib license is a nice way to get my name out there a little more.
 It is very permissive.
 Basically nobody can claim they wrote the original code, or say I wrote modified versions.
 The difference between zlib and public domain is very minimal.
 If anyone needs a public domain version I would be happy to create a copy with a public domain license -- just contact me and ask.